 The company acquires and holds shares in companies it deems necessary in order to build, maintain, and strengthen business and cooperative relationships.
-Each year, the Board of Directors reviews the appropriateness of each individual stock held based on a quantitative look at whether the earnings from transactions and dividends exceed cost of capital, as well as a qualitative look at the medium-to-long-term business relationship with the company in guestion.
-If a company's holdings are determined ordinary profit for the fiscal year to consolidated ordinary profit for the reference year (fiscal year ended March 31, 2021), and is paid at a fixed time every year.
+Each year, the Board of Directors reviews the appropriateness of each individual stock held based on a quantitative look at whether the earnings from transactions and dividends exceed cost of capital, as well as a qualitative look at the medium-to-long-term business relationship with the company in question.
+If a company's holdings are determined to be no longer appropriate, they are sold to reduce the size of our holdings.
+(See page 37 for details.)